 American Beer Brands

 It’s safe to say that beer is an American staple.
-Bars in America thrive on beer sales.
+Bars in America thrive on beer sales, including from beer on tap.
 As of 2021, the overall beer market in the US stood at $100.2 billion.
 States like Oregon, California, and Illinois are major hubs for beer lovers.

 For example, Ballast Point is a famous brewery in San Diego.
 Dovetail Brewery and Half Acre Beer Company are some of the most popular breweries in Chicago.

 While there are countless beer brands to choose from in the US, consider any of the following three for a tasty sip:

 - Goose Island

 Australian Beer Brands